 Yeti ARC is a performance 29er carbon hardtail, built for either competing or for experienced athletes.
 The 130mm fork gives the impression of a trail or cross-country bike but don’t be fooled – this bike can take on gnarly downhill sections surprisingly well.
 By using your legs for the rear suspension rather than a shock, you get better control and handling at speed.

 After halting production in 2016, Yeti bikes has now re-released the ARC for its 35th anniversary, celebrating over three decades of race-winning hardtail MTBs.
 Besides the $10,000 35th anniversary edition build, you can also choose from five different builds ranging from $3,600 to $6,900 in price.

 What is so special about the ARC?

 The Yeti ARC is a hardtail carbon fiber mountain bike, built on one of the lightest yet stiffest TURQ series frames.
-The ARC has had a legendary run in the past, and the new 2021 model has seen various upgrades after the 4-year manufacturing pause.
+The ARC has had a legendary run in the past, and the latest model has seen various upgrades after the 4-year manufacturing pause.